 We are excited to share that Fairmont Chateau Lake Louise is currently undergoing renovations to enhance the resort experience.
-These enhancements include the creation of a state-of-the-art eco-friendly Thermal Wellness Facility, upgrades to our Fairmont Spa facility, and improvements to our guest rooms.
+These enhancements include the creation of a state-of-the-art eco-friendly Thermal Wellness Facility, and improvements to our guest rooms.
 These improvements are part of our ongoing commitment to enhance the quality of our guest experience.
+LEARN MORE.

 Please note, while renovations are in progress our team is working diligently to minimize any disruption to your stay.
 We appreciate your understanding and patience as we work to make Fairmont Chateau Lake Louise an even more exceptional destination.